Can Mold Exposure Cause a Skin Rash?

 You don’t need to touch mold to develop a skin rash.

-Skin rashes from mold often comes from an internal infection from an unknown source.
+Skin rashes from mold often come from an internal infection from an unknown source.

 If you’re dealing with an unexplained skin rash, follow these two steps: